Fried onion: Crisp fried onions

 If the much higher temperature, immersive, deep frying is used, this prepares the onions in a manner similar to that of fried potatoes.

 In Sweden and the rest of Scandinavia, known as rostad lök/ristede løg/stekte løk, they are a staple garnish for hot dogs or tunnbrödsrulle, served in local fast food restaurants or by street vendors (which are common in large cities such as Copenhagen and Stockholm).

 Crisp fried onions are also used in biriyani for layering and garnishing.
-They are also a crucial component of the Egyptian national dish kushari, which in addition to always being topped with crispy fried onions, the lentils and/or rice are frequently cooked using the oil in which the onions were fried.
+They are also a crucial component of the Egyptian national dish kushari, which in addition to always being topped with crispy fried onions, lentils or rice are frequently cooked using the oil in which the onions were fried.